explorer70/music_streaming_churn/README.md

 ### 2. File Descriptions

-The blog post contains the additional informaiton on the project, summary of the The only additional file is the notebook that contains all the information on data manipulation, analysis, model development, and model evaluation.
+The blog post file, BlogReportMD, contains the details about the project, approach taken, and summary of all the steps.
+The notebook contains executable code for data loading, preprocessing, manipulation, analysis, model development, and model evaluation.
 The original dataset was not apploaded due to its size.
 It is available through Udacity program.

 ### 3. Conclusions